Skip to content

 • group on fragment keys with counts

-• rank and sort with length on fragment keys
+• order with limit on fragment keys

 Column selection

-Dictionary Arrays
+Arrays

 Nulls